joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/basics-of-filtering-display-objects.md

 graphics.

 Convolution
-Distorting pixels in an image by combining each pixel’s value with the values of some or all of its neighboring pixels, using various ratios.
+Distorting pixels in an image by combining each pixel's value with the values of some or all of its neighboring pixels, using various ratios.

 Displacement